Climb Mera Peak, Island Peak and the Amphu Labtsa

 Day 13: We make the technically easy ascent of Mera Peak (6476m).
 The summit view includes 5 of the World's 6 highest mountains.
 After the summit we return to our camp on or just below the Mera La.

 Day 14: After our climb of Mera Peak, this is a relatively relaxing day descending to a camp in the remote Hongu Valley.
-This is also a contingency day in case of delays to our climbing schedule.

 Day 15: We begin to climb again, following the Hongu River upstream through magnificent scenery and passing several waterfalls to reach a large frozen lake (5000m) where we make our camp.